If the trade plans of some people were assembly instructions, I guarantee that most things would never fit correctly.

 Ever hear of a trading toolbox?

-That is where people amass so much information about trading methods, systems and indicators that they say it’s just another tool in the box that they can use.
+That is where people amass so much information about trading methods, trading systems and indicators that they say it’s just another tool in the box that they can use.
 Well, that box can cause more harm than good.

 I know this from experience.